 2. Know what can or cannot be recycled

 - Check the blue bin label to confirm that your items are suitable for recycling.

 - Common materials that can be recycled include glass, paper, plastic and metal.

 - Single-use packaging such as disposable containers and cups often cannot be recycled as they are contaminated with food.

 - While food waste and e-waste can be recycled, they cannot be placed inside the blue recycling bins.
 Please refer to the respective waste stream pages to find out how they can recycled.

 - Separate reusables (clothes, shoes, stuffed toys) from recyclables.
 Reusables that are in good condition should be donated.
 Find out where you can donate the reusables here!

-- Do not dispose bulky items like furniture and renovation waste at recycling bins.
+- Do not throw trash or bulky items like furniture and renovation waste into blue recycling bins.

-- For example, plastic takeaway food containers, shampoo/detergent bottles, canned/bottled drinks, cosmetic jars, jam jars need to be clean before they can be recycled.
+- For example, items such as shampoo/detergent bottles, canned/bottled drinks, cosmetic jars, jam jars need to be clean before they can be recycled.